segertonGH/Creative-Robotix-Educational-Platform-Arduino/README.md

 ### <ins>Firmata</ins>

 The library provides a Firmata server enabling the robot to be controlled via thirdparty packages on a host computer.
-The server and has been fully tested with [Snap4Arduino](https://snap4arduino.rocks/) and the available Python [client package](https://pypi.org/project/codeepy/).
+The server has been fully tested with [Snap4Arduino](https://snap4arduino.rocks/) and the available Python [client package](https://pypi.org/project/codeepy/).